datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

     <ol>
     <li>Make decisions regarding what Dataset is to be archived by the Scholarly Publication publisher rather than Submitted to the Website;
     <li>Check the scientific validity, veracity, accuracy or completeness of the Dataset;
-    <li>Guarantee compliance with content policies or guidelines set by Members in the absence of a separate contract for special Curation services;
+    <li>Guarantee compliance with content policies or guidelines set by Partners in the absence of a separate contract for special Curation services;
     </ol>

-1. **Content Distribution**.
+2. **Content Distribution**.
     1. *Publication*.
 Dryad will make Accepted Datasets available to the public under a CC0 instrument and communicate scholarly norms for data reuse to Submitters and Users including, but not limited to, guidelines for data citation.
 However, Dryad shall NOT be responsible for enforcing scholarly norms.
     2. *Persistence and Availability*.
 Dryad shall make commercially reasonable efforts to maintain the continual availability of the Website (subject to reasonable downtime for maintenance), and provide advance notice, when possible, of any material changes or discontinuities.
 However, Dryad shall NOT be responsible for the consequences of any downtime, disruptions or discontinuity of the Dryad Infrastructure and Services that occur outside of Dryad’s control.
     3. *Third-Party Use*.
 Dryad is NOT responsible for the uses of Published Datasets made by third parties, including those who view and download Datasets through Dryad Infrastructure and Services.
-2. **Integrity, Availability and Reusability**.
+3. **Integrity, Availability and Reusability**.
 Dryad aims to maintain the integrity, availability and reusability of the Datasets it Publishes over the long term.
 Note that it remains the responsibility of Submitters to provide sufficient Metadata and background information in order to facilitate Users’ understanding of the data.

     This policy is informed by the [Open Archival Information System (OAIS) reference model (ISO 14721:2012](https://www.iso.org/standard/57284.html), which defines “long term” to be a period of time long enough for there to be concern about the impacts of changing technologies, including support for new media and data formats, and of a changing user community.

-1. **Preferred Formats and Support Levels**.
+4. **Preferred Formats and Support Levels**.
     1. *Preferred Formats*.
 While Dryad accepts all data types and formats within reason, some formats are preferred.
 Curation personnel may contact Submitters to request a file in an alternate format, and/or Dryad may save additional Versions of files that have been transformed to preferred formats.
 Non-proprietary, openly documented formats are preferred if the format does not compromise reuse potential.
 Dryad recognizes that some formats may be preferred for reusability even if not ideal for preservation.
 Preferred formats are listed on our [Good data practices](/best_practices) page and updated from time to time.
     2. *Full Support*.
 Dryad will make commercially reasonable efforts to ensure the properties and behaviors into the future of Datasets Submitted in a preferred format or other common format, as listed on our [Good data practices](/best_practices) page and updated from time to time.
     3. *Limited support*.
 For uncommon formats for which we are less confident there will be robust conversion tools, Dryad will make some effort to ensure the future readability and functionality of the Submission, but there may be some loss.
 Examples would include PDF files that are not compliant with the requirements of [PDF/A](https://helpx.adobe.com/acrobat/using/pdf-x-pdf-a-pdf.html).
     4. *As-Is Bitstream Access*.
 For binary files from proprietary instrumentation and software and other exotic formats, Dryad preserves the bitstream as-is and makes no commitment to format transformations or future usability.
-1. **Procedures for Preservation**.
+5. **Procedures for Preservation**.
 Dryad aims to preserve originally submitted Datasets indefinitely.
 Steps to ensure long-term availability include:
-    1. Assignment and registration of persistent Identifiers (DOIs);
-    2. Replication of data and Metadata;
-    3. Periodic verification that stored data remain uncorrupted (upon ingest, a checksum is calculated and recorded for each Submitted data file; integrity checks are performed on random data files nightly);
+    1. *Registration*.
+Every Dataset is assigned a Persistent Identifier (DOI);
-    4. For data objects are found to be corrupted, affected data will be restored from known-good copies as appropriate;
+    2. *Fixity and authenticity*.
+All data files are stored along with a SHA-256 checksum of the file content.
+Regular checks of files against their checksums are made, with a current cycle time of approximately 60 days.
+Data objects found to be corrupted will be restored from known-good copies as appropriate.
-    5. Maintenance of multiple copies at geographically distributed sites;
+    3. *File preservation*.
+Data files are replicated, with multiple copies in multiple geographic locations; metadata are backed up on a nightly basis
-    6. Manual inspection of files by Dryad Curation personnel prior to Publication for any issues that may affect preservation;
-    7. Documentation of Curation personnel activity to ensure more than one team member can perform each critical function related to Curation.
+    4. *Curation*.
+Manual inspection of files by Dryad Curation personnel prior to Publication for any issues that may affect preservation; Documentation of Curation personnel activity to ensure more than one team member can perform each critical function related to Curation.
+    5. *Succession plans*.
+In case of closure of the platform, reasonable efforts will be made to integrate all content into suitable alternative institutional and/or subject based repositories.
-2. **Security**.
+6. **Security**.
 Full backup copies of Datasets hosted on the Website are stored in multiple secure facilities offsite.
-3. **Versioning**.
+7. **Versioning**.
 Dryad Datasets may be Versioned in order to correct errors in the archived files or to provide additional data associated with the analysis.
     1. Dryad shall include updated files within the Dryad Infrastructure and Services while retaining and allowing access to the original files and all prior Published Versions.
     2. The Metadata of the Dataset will be updated to include information about the order of the Versions.
     3. The Dataset Identifier and Dryad search results point to the most recent Version of a Dataset, which displays a history that allows Users to navigate to earlier Versions.
     4. Prior Versions can be accessed via the “Data Files” section of the dataset landing page and are organized by the date of publication.
     5. New Versions will be preserved following the preservation procedures set forth in Section 5.
-4. **Sustainability**.
+8. **Sustainability**.
     1. *Technical Approach*.
 Dryad is built with open-source, agile software development methodologies.
     2. *Accessibility & Persistence*.
-Through assignment and registration of Identifiers, Dryad shows its commitment to online preservation of the Datasets it Publishes.
+Through assignment and registration of Identifiers, Dryad is committed to online preservation of the Datasets it Publishes.
 Registration allows Identifiers to be seamlessly redirected in the event of URL changes.
     3. *Organizational and Financial Sustainability*.
-Dryad’s governance and business model are designed to provide for long-term stability and viability, ensuring that revenues from Membership Agreements and Data Publishing Charges (DPCs) cover its core operating costs.
+Dryad’s governance and business model are designed to provide for long-term stability and viability, ensuring that revenues from Partnership Agreements and Data Publishing Charges (DPCs) cover its core operating costs.
-5. **Representations and Warranties**.
-Dryad represents and warrants that it has the authority to enter into Membership fees (in the case of Members) and these policies, obligations and warranties (in the case of Members, Submitters and Users), and to be bound by them.
+9. **Representations and Warranties**.
+Dryad represents and warrants that it has the authority to enter into Partnership fees (in the case of Partners) and these policies, obligations and warranties (in the case of Partners, Submitters and Users), and to be bound by them.